pysal/spreg/doc/api.rst

 Seemingly-Unrelated Regressions
 --------------------------------

-Seeimingly-unrelated regression models are a generalization of linear regression.
+Seemingly-unrelated regression models are a generalization of linear regression.
 These models (and their spatial generalizations) allow for correlation in the residual terms between groups that use the same model.
-In spatial Seeimingly-Unrelated Regressions, the error terms across groups are allowed to exhibit a structured type of correlation: spatail correlation.
+In spatial Seeimingly-Unrelated Regressions, the error terms across groups are allowed to exhibit a structured type of correlation: spatial correlation.

 .. autosummary::
    :toctree: generated/